adityasrinivasan1010/DBMS-Project/README.md

 # DBMS-Project
-DBMS Project of *Login Page* by Prajwal Gupta and Aditya Srinivasan
+DBMS Project of *Login Page* using HTML, CSS, PHP, MySQL by Prajwal Gupta and Aditya Srinivasan